Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   <h3> Finding GIS Boundary FIles at the Census Tract Level with the US Census FTP </h3> <br>

-  <p> The FTP (File Transfer Protocol) archive is another way of obtaining census boundary files.
+  <p> The File Transfer Protocol (FTP) archive is another way of obtaining census boundary files.
 It can be faster to use than the web interface, though it is more technical in nature.
 Go back to the main webpage of the TIGER files site and select “ftp archive” (Figure 7).  </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/53tUw8O.jpeg" alt="US Census Tiger Line FTP" style="width:100%;max-width:625px">